jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (b) the chief executive.
 (2) The notice of appeal shall state with particularity the grounds of appeal and the relief sought.
 (3) Either before or immediately after the lodging of the notice of appeal, a copy of it shall be left with or sent to the chief executive.
-(4) As soon as possible after the receipt of the copy of the notice of appeal by the chief executive, he or she shall send to the Secretary of the Appeal Authority—
+(4) As soon as possible after the receipt of the copy of the notice of appeal by the chief executive, the chief executive shall send to the Secretary of the Appeal Authority—
   (a) any application, documents, written submissions, statements, reports, and other papers lodged with, received by, or prepared for, the chief executive and relating to the decision or determination appealed against;
   (b) a copy of any notes made by or by direction of the chief executive of the evidence given at the hearing (if any) before the chief executive;
   (c) any exhibits in the custody of the chief executive;